devoriales/kubectl-cheatsheet/README.md

-kubectl config current-context # display the current-context kubectl config use-context <context-name> # set the current-context in a kubeconfig file kubectl config set-context <context-name> # set a context entry in kubeconfig kubectl config set-cluster <cluster-name> # set a cluster entry in kubeconfig kubectl config set-credentials <user-name> # set a user entry in kubeconfig kubectl config unset users.<name> # unset a user entry in kubeconfig
+kubectl config current-context # display the current-context kubectl config use-context <context-name> # set the current-context in a kubeconfig file kubectl config set-context <context-name> # set a context entry in kubeconfig kubectl config set-cluster <cluster-name> # set a cluster entry in kubeconfig kubectl config set-credentials <user-name> # set a user entry in kubeconfig kubectl config unset users.<name> # unset a user entry in kubeconfig kubectl config set-context --current --namespace=<namespace> # set the default namespace for the current context
 ```

 ### set a cluster entry in kubeconfig